 All our students are encouraged to talk to an adult if they feel that they, or a friend, are at risk of harm.

 Our safeguarding lead is Cathy Cornelius (Vice Principal), supported by Miss Cooper, our Pastoral Manager / Well-being lead, but in addition there are a large number of staff who are safeguarding lead trained including all team leaders and Positive Behaviour Mentors.
 This enables us to ensure that there is always someone available for young people to turn to in a time of need.

-The Government has launched a new on-line portal of information on extremism and radicalisation.
+The Government has launched an on-line portal of information on extremism and radicalisation.
 It contains support for those who are concerned about someone with content for Parents, Teachers and School Leaders.
 The website and its content are available at http://www.educateagainsthate.com/

 If you require any further information on the PREVENT agenda please contact Mrs Cornelius

 County Lines is a national issue and involves gangs and criminal networks exporting illegal drugs into other areas of the country, often small towns, using mobile phone lines or another form of ‘deal line’ which can often be vulnerable adults or young people.
 The gangs often exploit children or vulnerable adults to move and store the drugs and money, and use coercion, intimidation, violence (including sexual violence) and weapons as a way of trapping and manipulating them into trafficking class A drugs, specifically crack cocaine and heroin.